Factbox: Britain's Brexit vote - How many lawmakers are backing PM May?

 May’s Conservative Party has 317 lawmakers.
 It governs with a working majority of 13 thanks to a deal with the 10 lawmakers of the Northern Irish Democratic Unionist Party.

-Reporting by William James, Elizabeth Piper, Kylie MacLellan, Paul Sandle and Andrew MacAskill, Editing by Gareth Jones
+Reporting by William James, Elizabeth Piper, Kylie MacLellan, Paul Sandle and Andrew MacAskill, Editing by Stephen Addison